Borealis126/QSM/docs/source/index.rst

 section to the node class in node.py.

 QSM currently contains API methods for Ansys Q3D and Circuit simulations, so adding analyses that require variations of these should be straightforward.
-HFSS APIs will be coming shortly.
+HFSS APIs will be coming shortly, along with flip chip functionality.
 Other NIST simulations and calculations will also be added periodically.

 License